-This page contains links to useful, helpful, and interesting websites, of relevance to the study of medieval settlement and recommended by members of the MSRG.
+This page contains links to useful, helpful, and interesting websites of relevance to the study of medieval settlements and recommended by members of the MSRG

 The Council for British Archaeology is an educational charity working throughout the UK to involve people in archaeology and to promote the appreciation and care of the historic environment for the benefit of present and future generations.